 As you circle the interior of the pagoda, you’ll pass by a locked, glass-covered door.
 This door gives visitors a glimpse of a small altar where Buddha’s hair is kept.
 At first, I didn’t understand why there was such a queue in a hollow alley.
-Then I heard an English-speaking guide telling his two visitors of Buddha’s hair displayed inside.
+Then I heard an English-speaking guide telling his two visitors about Buddha’s hair displayed inside.
 Honestly, I saw the tiny box/altar but not really the hair.
 It’s impossible!
 A strand of hair!
 It’s not like a ponytail! 🙂

 Brothers Tapusa and Bhalikka who went to India for business and trade.
 Many people believed that the brothers met Gautama Buddha on his 49th day on Enlightenment.
 They paid respect to Buddha and rested under the same tree where the Holy man attained Nirvana.
 In exchange, Buddha handed the brothers eight strands of his hair, knowing that Buddhism will flourish someday in Burma/Myanmar.

 Yes, you read it right!
 Britain stole this image statue of Buddha (the Nan oo Royal Palace Bronze Image).
 And not just that.
 They also stole the King’s Throne.
-The Gilded Bronze Image of Buddha and the throne were on display at the Albert and Victoria Museum in London for many, many years.
+The Gilded Bronze Image of Buddha and the throne were displayed at the Albert and Victoria Museum in London for many years.
 After 66 years in a strange land, the British government finally returned these precious pieces of history.

 When you enter the Botahtaung Pagoda, you will find these stolen/returned historical pieces on your right.
 They’re well-enshrined in a separate building connected through a covered walkway.